Brigid of Kildare: Religious life

-According to the Trias Thaumaturga Brigid spent time in Connacht and founded many churches in the Diocese of Elphin.
+According to the Trias Thaumaturga, Brigid spent time in Connacht and founded many churches in the Diocese of Elphin.
 She is said to have visited Longford, Tipperary, Limerick, and South Leinster.
-Her friendship with Saint Patrick is noted in the following paragraph from the Book of Armagh: "inter sanctum Patricium Brigitanque Hibernesium columnas amicitia caritatis inerat tanta, ut unum cor consiliumque haberent unum.
+Her friendship with Patrick is noted in the following paragraph from the Book of Armagh: "inter sanctum Patricium Brigitanque Hibernesium columnas amicitia caritatis inerat tanta, ut unum cor consiliumque haberent unum.
 Christus per illum illamque virtutes multas peregit" ("Between St. Patrick and St. Brigid, the pillars of the Irish people, there was so great a friendship of charity that they had but one heart and one mind.
 Through him and through her Christ performed many great works".)
-However, given that the 'historical' Brigid was born in 451 and Saint Patrick died circa 461, this is unlikely.

 The monk Ultan of Ardbraccan, who wrote the life of Brigid, recounts a story that Darlugdach, Brigid's favourite pupil, fell in love with a young man and, hoping to meet him, snuck out of the bed in which she and Brigid were sleeping.
 However, recognising her spiritual peril, she prayed for guidance, then placed burning embers in her shoes and put them on.
 "Thus, by fire", Ultan wrote, "she put out fire, and by pain extinguished pain."
 She then returned to bed.
 Brigid feigned sleep but was aware of Darlugdach's departure.
 The next day, Darlugdach revealed to Brigid the experience of the night before.
 Brigid reassured her that she was "now safe from the fire of passion and the fire of hell hereafter" and then healed her student's feet.
 The name Darlugdach (also spelt Dar Lugdach or Dar Lughdacha) means "daughter of the god Lugh".